-Vicki ended up spending much of the day here yesterday, and returns today with videos.
+Vicki ended up spending much of the day here yesterday, and returns today.
 Her keeping the cats busy is really helping me get ready for my show.
-The Kraken is progressing nicely and a NewsGirl / Apple Cap is on the boards for today.
-We also took 3 turns around The Res today which is about 1.5 miles.
-I end my day with a dinner of salmon and chermoula stuffed delicata squash, and a temp spike of 99.1.
+We also took 3 laps around The Rez today which is about 1.5 miles.
+I end my day with a dinner of salmon and chermoula stuffed delicata squash.

 October 5, 2020

 Fall has arrived – the trees on the street have turned gold virtually overnight.
-My temp is back to normal but I had serious insomnia last night which will hamper my day today.
-I get actual clothes on for a staff meeting and a mid-day walk, and try to build some planking and stretching in to the end of my day as a transition from desk to sewing machine.
+I had serious insomnia last night which will hamper my day today.
+I get dressed for a staff meeting and a mid-day walk, and try to build some planking and stretching in to the end of my day as a transition from desk to sewing machine.

 Trump returns to the White House tonight.
 “Don’t be afraid of COVID.
 Don’t let it control your life” is his most damaging Tweet thus far.
 He has received thousands of dollars in treatments that regular Americans will probably never have access to, especially if Congress and SCOTUS succeed in cutting the ACA.
 Doctors also warn that the steroids he is on make him feel invincible (Day 1), followed by agitation (Day 3+) and anger (Day 5+), followed by severe depression.
 Stuff to watch for in the coming days…